bentoml/BentoML/docs/source/concepts.rst

 Model Management
 ----------------

-By default, :ref:`BentoService#save <bentoml-bentoservice-save-label>` will save all the BentoService saved bundle files under :code:`~/bentoml/repository/` directory, following by the service name and service version as sub-directory name.
+By default, :meth:`~bentoml.BentoService.save` will save all the BentoService saved bundle files under :code:`~/bentoml/repository/` directory, following by the service name and service version as sub-directory name.
 And all the metadata of saved BentoService are stored in a local SQLite database file at